 Paul David Tripp published the book LEAD: 12 Gospel Principles for Leadership in the Church with Crossway in 2020.
 Drawing on his decades of experience (and, at times, misadventure) in the Church and in a variety of Christian ministries, Tripp digs into Scripture to help Church leaders understand how the Gospel impacts every aspect of life and work together.
 Tripp’s frank candor, poignant story-telling, and imbedded questions for introspection bring readers to their knees.

 In my role at Children’s Hunger Fund, one of my joys is providing book clubs for our staff.
 This quarter, our Leadership Team is working through LEAD together.
 While CHF is not the church, we are a servant of the Church and members of the Church.
-As such, we need to live and walk together guided by the same principles articulated in Tripp’s helpful book.
+As such, we need to live and walk together guided by the same principles articulated in Scripture (and in Tripp’s helpful book).

 As we work through this book, I will post here the basic principle, a few quotes, and the discussion questions that we used to guide our time though each chapter.
 (And thanks for help with these outlines goes to Josiah, super student intern!)